h0mbre/h0mbre.github.io/_posts/2019-06-15-Xitami_Webserver_SEH.md

 ## Finding a Candidate Exploit

 Searching ExploitDB for 'SEH' and one of the first entries is the [Xitami Web Server 2.5 SEH Overflow](https://www.exploit-db.com/exploits/46797).
 By glancing at the exploit it looks like it utilizes an egghunter and also stores the final shellcode separately from the payload that crashes the application.
 This should be a great exercise for us to troubleshoot our way through.
+You can download the application from [here](https://imatix-legacy.github.io/xitami.com/)

 ## Fuzzing